What You Need to Know about Suboxone Abuse

 Suboxone is a medication approved by the FDA to treat addiction to opiates such as heroin or morphine, or prescription pain meds like hydrocodone or oxycodone.
 It is used sublingually (by dissolving under the tongue).

-The primary ingredient in Suboxone is buprenophine, which attaches to the same receptors in the brain as other opioid substances, thus reducing cravings and withdrawal symptoms for people who are kicking the opioid habit.
-According to the National Institute on Drug Abuse (NIDA), buprenophine is helpful in reducing opioid use because the effects aren’t as dangerous or powerful as other opiates.
+The primary ingredient in Suboxone is buprenorphine, which attaches to the same receptors in the brain as other opioid substances, thus reducing cravings and withdrawal symptoms for people who are kicking the opioid habit.
+According to the National Institute on Drug Abuse (NIDA), buprenorphine is helpful in reducing opioid use because the effects aren’t as dangerous or powerful as other opiates.

 The secondary active ingredient in Suboxone is naloxone, which belongs to a class of drugs known as opioid antagonists.
 Naloxone has no effect when Suboxone is used properly because it is not activated when taken sublingually.
 However, if a patient decides to inject Suboxone instead of using the medication sublingually, the Naloxone will kick in and cause very unpleasant withdrawal symptoms.
 In other words, Naloxone basically reverses the effects of opioid drugs.